-For the yearly scheduled dates of the above events, please refer to Page 39-40, "Important Calendar Dates".
+\For the yearly scheduled dates of the above events, please refer to Pages 40-41, "Important Calendar Dates".\ To be excused from these events, a Release from the

-To be excused from these events, a Release from Attendance form must be submitted and approved by the Office of Student Development 48 hours prior to the absence.
-If a Release from Attendance form is not submitted for absence of event(s) the student will receive one absence towards their chapel attendance.
+Attendance form must be submitted and approved by the Office of Student Development 48 hours before the absence.
+If a Release from Attendance form is not submitted for the absence of event(s) the student will receive one absence towards their chapel attendance.